4 Ways for Photographers to Overcome Creative Slumps

 Take a break from social media and give yourself some time to disconnect

 Sometimes less is more!
-When feeling an absence of a spark in the creative process, we sometimes dig out heels in feeling that doubling on social media consumption will get us inspired.
+When feeling an absence of a spark in the creative process, we sometimes dig out heels in feeling that doubling down on social media consumption will get us inspired.
 While this may be a remedy for some, for others it’s counterproductive.
 Stepping away from consuming creative content may seem counterintuitive, but is a step in the right direction to getting you back on .

 Taking a break from social media is the perfect reset for both your mind and body.
 Giving yourself a reset will allow you to come back to the online creative space with a clear head and feeling refreshed.
 Our brains our supercomputers that sometimes need a reboot.